luke-marks0/int-model-approximation/README.md

 DiFR layer-error measurement for a real quantized Hugging Face model.

-The goal is to build a cheap, provable integer proxy for a production quantized model.
+The ultimate goal is to build a low-error integer version of a production FP8 teacher whose matmuls are cheap to check.
 Proving the production float/FP8 computation directly is expensive: the matmuls do not give the clean algebraic product that Freivalds-style checks need, and trying to prove float behavior tends to pull in costly range checks, rounding semantics, tolerance windows, and implementation-specific kernel state.

-This repo therefore measures a narrower question: what do we get from integer students that either preserve a cheap Freivalds proof shape or exactly replay the hardware FP8 accumulator?
+This repo studies two useful endpoints.
+The `codebook` path keeps the cheap Freivalds proof shape, but has high error against the genuine FP8 teacher.
+The `hawkeye` path is a perfect recreation of the Hopper FP8 teacher, but is not cheaply checkable.
+The research target is to unify the benefits of both ideas: the low error of Hawkeye with the cheap checkability of a single integer product.

 The supported run loads `RedHatAI/Qwen2.5-0.5B-FP8-dynamic`, executes a real FP8 reference forward, builds an integerized copy, and writes layer and logit error